argyro2/3907_pen_test/README.md

 # Detection and mitigation of SQL vulnerabilities
 ## Project Overview
 This repository is a companion to my thesis on web application security, providing practical examples of common vulnerabilities and security measures.
+Full Thesis in the `/thesis` folder.

 ## Contents
 - **SQL Injection Based on User Input**